julio-cernadas/interview_prep/5_behavioral/README.md

 Stay light on details and just state the key points.
 When possible, try to translate it or at least explain the impact.
 You can always offer the interviewer the opportunity to drill in further.

+### Think Before

+Don't rush into the answer, think first and find a good story.
+It's ok to take a couple seconds.

 ## Responses